Art and Politics - On Friendship and the Political Imaginary

 Bachelor's Degree of at least 180 credits or the equivalent knowledge.
 Applicants must prove their knowledge of English: English 6/English B from Swedish Upper Secondary School or the equivalent level of an internationally recognized test, for example TOEFL, IELTS.

-The letter of intent should contain a short statement why you wish to attend the course, max 3500 characters including spaces.
-The letter can be written in English or Swedish.
-We prefer if you write in English as parts of the jury are English-speaking.
+The Letter of intent should consist of a short statement why you wish to attend the course, max 3500 characters including spaces.
+The letter should be written in English.
+Do not include your name or contact details in the letter.

-3. Submit documentation proving you meet the entry requirements of the course on universityadmissions.se.
-Deadline 20 June, 2024.
+3. Submit documentation proving you meet the entry requirements of the course on universityadmissions.se (Bachelor's Degree of at least 180 credits or equivalent and English 6/English B

 Selection